Costume fabrication:

 Ex Wig

 The Main character's wig was first sculpted and cast in plastic.
-The base was adjusted to accommodate the fabric buildup and allow for the inclusion of basic rigging .
-Individual layers of fabric where then cut, glued and painted.
+The base was adjusted to accommodate the fabric buildup and allow for the inclusion of basic rigging.
+Individual layers of fabric were then cut, glued, and painted.

 Process videos